Check For A Clogged Tankless Coil

 What to Do if You Have a Clogged Tankless Coil

 It's probably best to call a professional to assess your water heater.
-It's a relatively simple process, but an expert hand will help avoid any further damage to your water heater.
+It's a relatively simple process, but an expert hand will help access any water heater failure.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.